jakeheis/Flock/README.md

 # Tasks

 ### Running tasks
 You can see the available tasks by running `flock` with no arguments.
-To run a task, just call:
+To run a task, just call `flock <task>`, such as:
 ```bash
 flock deploy # Run the deploy task
 flock deploy:build # Run the build task located under the deploy namespace